d3dc/code-foo-2013/Back-end/q2/README.md

 <br />

-quickSort has average and worst case performance O(n log n).
+quickSort has average case performance O(n log n) and worst case performance O(n^2).

 it has a worst case space complexity of O(n).